apache/spark/docs/web-ui.md

        width="100%" />
   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>
-Clicking the 'Hadoop Properties' link displays properties relative to Hadoop and Yarn.
-Note that properties like "spark.hadoop.*" are shown in 'Spark Properties'.
+Clicking the 'Hadoop Properties' link displays properties relative to Hadoop and YARN.
+Note that properties like ['spark.hadoop.*'](configuration.html#execution-behavior) are shown not in this part but in 'Spark Properties'.

 <p style="text-align: center;">
   <img src="img/webui-env-sys.png"